 To design your images, we recommend that you open an account with Canva.
 Using Canva’s free online templates and drag-and-drop design tools, you can create a great Facebook ad within minutes.

 Make sure your images are clear and attractive, and that your text is compelling.

 Just like direct mail, online advertising is not a fixed science.
 The best way to maximize your ROI is to continually measure your results, see what is working and what isn’t, and modify.

 Should I use a better image?
 Is my text compelling enough?
 Is my advertising funnel clear enough?
 How can I remove barriers from the moment someone clicks my ad to the moment they submit the lead form?

 These are all questions you need to be asking as you measure your Facebook ad performance.

-Social Media Advertising is a great way to generate leads and brand awareness for your insurance business, but it is important to remember that this is just one channel.
+Social Media Advertising is a great way to generate leads and brand awareness for your insurance business, but it is important to remember that this is just one channel for selling insurance.